nmfs-ost/on-off-boarding/README.md

 # NOAA Fisheries OST Onboarding and Offboarding <img src="assets/noaa-logo.png" align="right" height="150" style="float:right; height:150px;" />

 This repository stores information about onboarding and offboarding collaborators to projects within NOAA Fisheries Office of Science and Technology (OST).
 This README describes the process that a branch director and onboarded/offboarded employee should follow to successfully integrate or leave the agency.

+Each employee should  have a "profile" located under the issues page.
+There you will find onboarding or offboarding tasks and other relevant information to understand who is currently in the organization.

 ## 👋 Welcome